NamishGovSchool25/Gov-School-Final-Project-AI-Decision-Counselor/replit.md

 ✓ Enhanced navigation with user profiles and authentication states ✓ Automatic decision saving to Firebase for logged-in users ✓ Responsive design improvements for mobile devices
+✓ Simplified frontend design to look more like a high school project (January 17, 2025) ✓ Replaced formal icons with emojis and simplified language throughout ✓ Reduced complex styling and made UI more casual and approachable

 ## System Architecture